Climate change in Tuvalu: Sea level rise

 Tuvalu is also affected by perigean spring tide events (often called a king tide), which raise the sea level higher than a normal high tide.
 The highest peak tide recorded by the Tuvalu Meteorological Service was 3.4 m on 24 February 2006 and again on 19 February 2015.
 As a result of historical sea level rise, the king tide events lead to flooding of low-lying areas, which is compounded when sea levels are further raised by La Niña effects or local storms and waves.
 In the future, sea level rise may threaten to submerge the nation entirely as it is estimated that a sea level rise of 20–40 cm in the next 100 years could make Tuvalu uninhabitable.

 The atolls have shown resilience to gradual sea-level rise, with atolls and reef islands being able to grow under current climate conditions by generating sufficient sand and broken coral that accumulates and gets dumped on the islands during cyclones.
 There remains the risk that the dynamic response of atolls and reef islands does not result in stable islands as tropical cyclones can strip the low-lying islands of their vegetation and soil.
 Tepuka Vili Vili islet of Funafuti atoll was devastated by Cyclone Meli in 1979, with all its vegetation and most of its sand swept away during the cyclone.
 Vasafua islet, part of the Funafuti Conservation Area, was severely damaged by Cyclone Pam in 2015.
 The coconut palms were washed away, leaving the islet as a sand bar.
 The effect of Cyclone Pam, which did not pass directly over the islands, shows that Tuvaluans are exposed to storm surges causing damage to their houses and crops, and also the risk of water born disease as a consequence of contamination of the water supplies.

 Between 1971 and 2014, during a period of global warming, Tuvalu islands overall have increased in size, according to aerial photography and satellite imagery documented in a study from the University of Auckland.
-Over four decades, there was a net increase in land area in Tuvalu of 73.5 ha (2.9%), although the changes were not uniform, with 74% of land increasing in size and 27% of land decreasing in size.
+Over those four decades, there was a net increase in land area in Tuvalu of 73.5 ha (2.9%).
+These changes in land area vary across the nation's various atolls and islands, where land gains were observed in eight of nine atolls and 74% of islands, while land losses were observed in one atoll and 27% of islands.

 The sea level at the Funafuti tide gauge has risen at 3.9 mm per year, which is approximately twice the global average.
 This may be because gradual sea-level rise allows for coral polyp activity to raise the atolls with the sea level.
 However, if the increase in sea level occurs at faster rate as compared to coral growth, or if polyp activity is damaged by ocean acidification, then the resilience of the atolls and reef islands is less certain.